Richard Wollheim: Publications

 For an extensive bibliography of Richard Wollheim's publications by a professional bibliographer, see Eddie Yeghiayan's UC-Irvine site.
 See also the 'Philweb' listing.

-Note: given his unique mind, personality, and distinctive writing styles, along with his curiosity and sociability, many of Richard Wollheim's publications are outside academic categories.
+Many of Richard Wollheim's publications are outside academic categories.
 Besides books, he published many articles, in journals and edited collections, book reviews, and gallery catalogues for shows.
 He also left writings in manuscript, letters and recordings of his talks.